Vampire Princess Miyu: Vampire Yui: Kanonshou

 The sequel to Vampire Princess Yui.
 A mysterious girl arrives at the door of a church covered in blood, crying out the name "Nagi" before collapsing.
 The church's priest takes in the silent, amnesiac girl, and gently cares for her.
 Soon, the girl starts to have strange dreams about her past, dreams that name her as the Vampire Princess Yui.

 Yui is happy living quietly in the mountain church, surrounded by sakura trees, but this peace cannot last for long.
 Word from the nearby villagers of vampire attacks in the area confirm that, whether she likes it or not, her past is going to catch up with her!

 Another series licensed by Studio Ironcat for an English-language release.
 Of the eight collected volumes, only one was published before the company went out of business.

+Vampire Yui: Saishuushou

+This series is the sequel to Vampire Yui: Kanonshou, serving as the "final chapter" of Yui's story.
+The series had two collected volumes that were released in June 2018.

+Vampire Miyu: Saku

+This series is about Miyu transferring to a certain middle school.
+It is described as "one of the earliest stories in the series, and it depicts the encounter and fateful bond between the protagonist Miyu and the vampire Lara," so it may be a prequel to the original manga.
+But it is more likely to be a separate continuity.

+Vampire Miyui

+This series features protagonists Miyu and Yui meeting for the first time.

 Anime

 AnimEigo originally released the OVA series on two VHS tapes in 1992 with separate editions containing English audio and English subtitles, each containing a sheet of liner notes related to the series.
 The liner notes were eventually redone for the DVD release and included in Volume 1.
 The Volume 2 DVD contains a card with a humorously worded message stating that the complete liner notes are available in the first volume, and that if some form of insert were not included in the second, consumers would undoubtedly start complaining.
 In the UK, the series was licensed by Manga UK, who produced an alternate English dub for VHS in the UK (this dub was also shown on the British Sci-Fi Channel).
 However, AnimEigo's dub was used for the UK DVD release.

 Tokyopop originally released the TV series to VHS and DVD in 2001–2002.
 The first DVD volume of their release is notable for only retaining the opening for episode 1 and end credits for episode 3.
 This practice, which was fairly common in the VHS era of anime releases, apparently received a significant amount of criticism as the remaining five DVDs were released with all episodes featuring the opening and ending credit sequences.

 Tokyopop's license later expired, and the series was re-licensed by Maiden Japan in 2013, which re-released the series in one box set.